Insurance for International Doctoral Candidates

 Everyone who lives in Germany or visits for an extended period is obligated by law to have health insurance coverage.
 For this reason, you will receive a visa and a residence permit and will be allowed to enroll at the University only if you can demonstrate that you have adequate health insurance.

 In general there are two kinds of health insurance in Germany: health insurance provided by state-regulated providers and insurance provided by private health insurance companies.

 In most cases, the kind of insurance that you have is determined by how you fund your stay in Germany.
 Therefore, you will most likely not be able to choose freely between having state-regulated or private insurance.
-For this reason we have organized this chapter according to doctoral students who have an employment contract and those who have an alternative form of funding.
+For this reason we have organized this chapter according to doctoral candidates who have an employment contract and those who have an alternative form of funding.

 If you have health insurance in your home country, you should first determine whether and to what extent this insurance will cover you while you are in Germany.

 Health insurance from other EU countries and from countries with which Germany has a social security agreement may be valid in Germany.

 Doctoral candidates with an employment contract

 This is called obligatory insurance (Pflichtversicherung).
 You may choose your health insurance provider on your own; however, it is not possible to be insured with a private health insurance company.
 In the case of obligatory insurance, both the employer and the employee pay into the health insurance coverage and the payments are automatically deducted from your monthly salary.